crowdsecurity/nodejs-cs-bouncer/README.md

   <br/>
 </div>

-CrowdSec is composed of a behavior detection engine, able to block classical attacks like credential brute-force, port scans, web scans, etc.
+CrowdSec is a behavior detection engine that blocks common attacks like credential brute-force, port scans, and web scans.

-Based on the type and number of blocked attacks, and after curation of those signals to avoid false positives and poisoning, a global IP reputation DB is maintained and shared with all network members.
+It maintains a global IP reputation database, curated to avoid false positives, and shares it with all network members.

 ## Basic Usage